 “This is mine, the only thing I own.
 It belonged to my mum.” the new monk opened his mouth.

 All the monks standing by looked on in horror.
 But then, he closed his mouth and picked up the pieces of broken wings, returning back to the kitchen, never seeing the boy again.

 It was dawn when the oldest monk-healer died.

-He waited for the answer but it was too late,
+He waited for the answer, but it was too late.

-there is no answer beyond death.
+There is no answer beyond death.

-Three days they prayed and sang:
+For three days they prayed and sang:

 “Requeim aeterman dona eis, Domine et lux perpetua leceat eis...

 libera animas omnium fidelium defonctum...”